davidmaceachern/blog/content/pages/about.md

 socialImage: ""
 ---

-My name is David MacEachern, this blog is a place for me to share some perspective on what I am learning about, whilst it's mainly for my benefit maybe it might help you too.
+Hi 👋🏻! my name is David MacEachern, this blog is a place for me to share some perspective on subjects I have explored in the past.

 Outside of working on software; I like to spend time in the mountains ⛰️, camping ⛺, and climbing 🧗.

-I am a certified AWS Solution Architect associate and software developer with almost 4 years of experience at each stage in the lifecycle of enterprise software.
+I am a certified AWS Solution Architect associate and software developer with 4 years of experience at each stage in the lifecycle of enterprise software on remote teams.

-During my first years in the Technology Industry, I gained experience with Linux virtual machines and waterfall processes, and the second half of my time with microservice architectures on AWS coupled with agile development practices.
+I am looking for work, so if you need someone for some systems software development and you can hire EMEA/Remote then please [reach out](https://www.linkedin.com/in/david-maceachern-35943440/)

-Any opinions expressed here are my original ideas, and not that of my employer.
+Any opinions expressed here are my original ideas, and not that of my employers past or present.
+Je kiffe les fromage.